nabilbendafi/haka/modules/log/syslog/doc/module.rst

 Description
 ^^^^^^^^^^^

-This module wil output all log messages to `syslog`
+This module will output all log messages to `syslog`

 By default, the message are send to the facility local0.
 You can adjust your syslogd.conf accordingly.